PavanRajkumar/academic-kickstart/content/home/projects.md

 weight = 40  # Order that this section will appear.

 title = "Projects"
-subtitle = "These are the projects I've done for gaining hands-on-knowledge"
+subtitle = "These are the projects I've done for gaining hands-on-experience"

 [content]
   # Page type to display.
 E.g. project.